xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	a) Áno
 	b) Nie

-164. Which of the following is true about Residuals ?
+164. Which of the following is true about Residuals?
 	a) Higher is better
 	b) Lower is better